Pregnancy = Eating For Two Right?

 - Try not to grocery shop when you are hungry - you tend to throw more junk food in the trolley.

 - Get plenty of sleep now, you won’t get much for the next 18 years!!
 Joking (sort of).
-Research1 has shown that sleep-deprived people tend to crave more junk food.
-The findings show that insufficient sleep may lead to issues in brain signalling which leads to cravings of foods associated with weight gain.
+Research has shown that sleep-deprived people tend to crave more junk food.
+The findings show that insufficient sleep may lead to issues in brain signaling!
+This leads to cravings of foods associated with weight gain.

 Interestingly, some women develop cravings for things that are not even food.